-FIN 6542 Advanced Financial Management
+FIN 6542 - Advanced Financial Management

-Prerequisites: Graduate standing; FIN 341; FIN 6541
+Credits, 3 sem. hrs.
+Prerequisite(s): Graduate standing; FIN 341; FIN 6541.

 The study of tools and techniques used in the formulation and implementation of financial policies involving topics not covered in FIN 6541.
 Specific emphasis is given to the analysis of risk management, dividend policy, the investment banking process, hybrid financing, bankruptcy and reorganization, mergers and divestitures, and multinational financial management.